kolikem/loma/README.md

 LoMA is a localized assembly tool for long reads.
 The current version is optimized for ONT reads although it can also be used for PacBio data.
 The following instructions assume users use UNIX-like OS.
+LoMA needs minimap2 (Heng Li) and MAFFT (Katoh et al.), so users please install them beforehand.

 ## Users' Guide
 You can download the source code.